Zhang-Each/CV/_pages/about.md

 I have a online noteboook (mainly in Chinese) on [this link](https://zhang-each.github.io/My-CS-Notebook/) to share my learning notes and daily life.

-I am looking for a Ph.D. position of 2025 spring and autumn.
+I am looking for a Ph.D. position of 2025 spring and fall.

 # 🔥 News